TianYe10/Schiz_Classification_BMEN4460_DLBI/README.md

 **command.sh** (command instruction file, not code)

+**Improving Across-Dataset Schizophrenia Classification with Structural Brain MRI Using Multi-scale Transformer.pdf** (the model raw abstract to help you understand the whole project, optional reading material) (Abstract is accepted by ISMRM 2023 and is going to be published in June)

 If you are familiar with deep learning pipelines and have Python coding experience, you should have no trouble understanding the codes on your own.
 If you do need help implementing them, please see the instructions for each file below: